allegro/allegro.tech/_posts/2020-11-27-speeding-up-warm-builds.md

 ---
 layout: post
-title: Speeding up incremental builds in Xcode
+title: Speeding up warm builds in Xcode
 author: maciej.piotrowski
 tags: [tech, ios, xcode, swift, objectivec]
 ---

 ## Slow builds

-Programmers who have ever developed in the early days of **Swift** language might remember ridiculous times it took to compile the whole project.
+Programmers who have ever developed software for Apple platforms in the early days of **Swift** language might remember ridiculous times it took to compile the whole project.
 For large and complicated codebase times used to range between 10 to even 40 minutes.
 Over the years our toolset has improved alongside with compilation times, but slow build times of source code can still be a nightmare.

 When we wait a few minutes for a build we navigate ourselves towards different activities and start e.g. watching funny animal pictures or YouTube videos, easily **loosing context** of the task at hand.
 What becomes annoying for us is **slow feedback** of code correctness.